spinnaker/spinnaker/docs/commands.md

  * `azure`: Manage and view Spinnaker configuration for the azure provider
  * `dcos`: Manage and view Spinnaker configuration for the dcos provider
  * `docker-registry`: Manage and view Spinnaker configuration for the dockerRegistry provider
+ * `ecs`: Manage and view Spinnaker configuration for the ecs provider
  * `google`: Manage and view Spinnaker configuration for the google provider
  * `kubernetes`: Manage and view Spinnaker configuration for the kubernetes provider
  * `openstack`: Manage and view Spinnaker configuration for the openstack provider